gravitational/gravity/docs/6.x/pack.md

 referenced by your cluster or application image resources (Helm charts or plain Kubernetes spec files) and packages them inside the resulting cluster or application image tarball.
-This process is called "vendoring" and it gives the Gravity images their "self-sufficiency" property: all vendored images are synchronized with the in-cluster private Docker registry when the cluster is installed and Kubernetes pulls them from this local registry when spinning up pods.
+This process is called "vendoring" and it gives the Gravity images their "self-sufficiency" property: all vendored images become available in the in-cluster private Docker registry when the cluster is installed and Kubernetes pulls them from this local registry when creating the pods.

 #### Private Docker Registries

-To be able to vendor a Docker image, it needs to be available via the local Docker client.
-To see a list of images for the local Docker client, you can typically use the `docker images` command.

-If an image being vendored is not available via the local Docker client, `tele` will attempt to pull it from a remote registry specified by the image, or the default [Docker Hub](https://hub.docker.com) if the registry is not specified.
+To vendor a Docker image, it needs to be available locally.
+If an image being vendored is not available via the local Docker client, `tele` will attempt to pull it from the remote registry specified by the image, or the default [Docker Hub](https://hub.docker.com) if the registry is not specified.

 In case the image belongs to a private Docker registry, your local Docker client must be configured with proper credentials for it (e.g. via `docker login` or